DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 And they might have tried to protect themselves

-In some cases, family members were instrumental in having the criminals
+In some cases, family members reported the crimes.

 All such factors should be taken into account